Pycord-Development/guide/docs/voice/advanced-playing.md

 bot.run("token")
 ```

 Congratulations!
-You are now able to create custom Audio Sources for advanced playback, and offloading
+You are now able to create custom audio sources for advanced playback, and offloading
 the playback to an external node using Lavalink and interacting with it using Sonolink!
 Most bots and
 Discord API wrappers don't have this as a feature, so this is quite an accomplishment.
 Thankfully,
 Pycord makes it easy to make complex bots so that you can get the most advanced of ideas down.